AtzoriMarco/OF2025_Erlangen/Notes.md

 * On the contrary, in OpenFOAM 13 (starting from 11), more generic solvers, such as *foamRun*, are used in combination with different "modules".
 If we have a look at *$FOAM_SOLVER/foamRun*, we will be able to find the time loop, and calls to solve equations following the PIMPLE algorithm, but there are no governing equations.
 The governing equations are instead contained in a module.
 For instance, in **Step 1**, we used as solver module *incompressibleFluid*, which we can find in *$FOAM_MODULES/incompressibleFluid/*.

+#### Suggested exercises:
+When are VoF and multiphase Euler models more appropriate to use?

 ## Step 5: particles

 * Let's first have a look at some tutorials